Xephoxx/ShadowHash/README.md

 1. Some of these characters represent the cryptographic hash mechanism used to generate the actual hash.
 2. A randomly generated salt to protect against rainbow table attacks.
-3. hash is the result of associating the user's password with the previously stored salt.
+3. The hash is the result of associating the user's password with the previously stored salt.

 ## Hash accepted :